AbuAwn/eLTL-master/README.md

 ...
 println(A(Start, Stop) (E(Cond) (True)) (_10, 0, Long.MaxValue))
 ```
-More examples have benn implemented in *Ejemplos.scala*.
+More examples have been implemented in *Ejemplos.scala*.